 Architecture SPSS Design, José Simoes

-Use of solid wood panels binderholz 3-layer solid wood panels for the construction and interior design
+Material use binderholz 3 layer solid wood panels for the construction and interior design

 Floor plan of ground floor: 1 Entrance, 2 WC, 3 Container, 4 Inner garden